R3m1xed/RKE2-3nodeCluster/README.md

 ```

 ## Rational
-this architecture is so that if one of the control planes does go down, we can still query the api and have High availability.
+This architecture is so that if one of the control planes does go down, we can still query the api and have High availability.
-If you run only 1 control-plane and that fails, you will no longer have access to the kubectl API
+If you run only 1 control-plane and that fails, you will no longer have access to the kubectl API.

 #Nginx load balancer – 192.168.1.100
 On the server run the following